 But there are very big IFs.
 While many of the people I bumped into and met up with said I should move, and trust me, I want to, I still need 2 things.
 1) A place to live.
 2) Employment.

 While I am able to do many things and ‘hack’ things together I am not a great computer engineer.
 I would be competing with great engineers for a job.
 Not to mention the great talent shortages that have plagued many companies that have resorted to acquisitions of companies for talent.
 I also know that I am not the person for certain positions.
 I was actually told by someone that I was being too modest of my skills.

 I found it very strange that I was able to adapt so quickly to the city.
 I’ve visited several times over the last few years but never to where I was this time.
 Yet I knew my way around.
 I was able to just go out and find the things I needed.
 I felt at home without being at home.

-People where surprised when I told them I had my own Clipper card (a public transit prepaid card), that I had taken the Bart from SFO and that the first night of Outside lands I had used Uber to get to a speakeasy in the Tenderloin (To be fair, I have used Uber in the past to get around SF and use it from time to time in LA).
+People were surprised when I told them I had my own Clipper card (a public transit prepaid card), that I had taken the Bart from SFO, and that on the first night of Outside Lands I had used Uber to get to a speakeasy in the Tenderloin (To be fair, I have used Uber in the past to get around SF and use it from time to time in LA).
 Not to mention that I was in a coworking space, and used Postmates to order a grilled cheese from The Melt and a 6 pack of Churchkey beer.

 Yes, I am a tad hipster at heart.